mozilla/action-input/README.md

 Provide users with the ability to create their own input configurations to enable apps to support users preferences and accessibility needs.

-This project contains three Javascript libraries and one UI element:

-## Actions library
+## Main classes

+**ActionManager**

-This library provides the API that most web apps will use to poll for current actions and to receive action events.
-The actions themselves come from a set of `ActionProvider`s, such as one provided by the Input library and one that wraps the proposed WebXR input API.
+This is the class that most web apps will use to configure and then react to user actions.
+It exposes a polling API and an event API.

-### Features

-- Exposes a polling and event API that web apps use to track actions
-- Exposes an API to add and remove `ActionProvider`s

-## Input library

-This library maps low level hardware inputs to action events, either directly from hardware events or via filters.
-It provides an `ActionProvider` for use by the Actions library.
-It uses the Hardware library to decorate action events with information about the hardware that caused the action.

-### Features

-- Loads and serializes JSON action maps that declare mappings from hardware input to action events and/or filters
-- Loads filters that receive hardware input and emit action events
-- Exposes API for activating and deactivating action maps
-- Exposes API for querying what action[s] each hardware input (button, touchpad, key, touch event, etc) will currently trigger
-- Provides example action maps and toggling code

-## Hardware library

-This library provides glTF models, positional metadata, and reference images for hardware.
-For example, a web app presenting in VR might use a Vive controller model and use the positional metadata to draw helpful info on each button’s current action.

-### Supported hardware

-- Keyboards: virtual?
-- Mice
-- Touch-screens: phones, tablets
-- Tracked wands: Vive, Touch, Windows MR, GearVR controller, Daydream controller, Knuckles
-- Gamepads: XBox
-- GearVR touchpad
-- Stylus

-### Features

-- Exposes a polling and event API for detected hardware
+**ActionMap**

+This maps low level input state to high level semantic actions.
+For example, a button press on a controller or a keyboard could be mapped to an action like "jump".

+ActionMaps are usually configured by initializing them with a JSON file.

+Zero or more ActionMaps can be activated at any time using the API on ActionManager.

+Included in the library are JSON files for common applications scenarios.

+**InputSource**

+This is a class that holds low level input state, like whether or not a keyboard key is down, the current position of a tracked wand, or the sensor reading from an accelerometer.

+Included in the library are InputSources for common hardware like keyboards, gamepads, and wands.

+**Device**

+This holds information about a specific piece of hardware, such as a tracked wand or a keyboard.
+InputSources may reference a Device to indicate the source of input, and applications can query Devices for metadata such as their 3D models and the positions of their buttons.

+## Possible future work

-## Recording and playback library
+**Recording and playback library**

-This library provides web apps with the ability to record and serialize time-lines of actions, for use in testing frameworks as well as in production.
+This library would provide web apps with the ability to record and serialize time-lines of actions, for use in testing frameworks as well as in production.

-### Features

-- Provides API to start, stop, and serialize recordings by attaching to the Actions library
-- Provides API to load and play recordings by attaching to the Actions library

-## Action map editor UI
+**Action map editor UI**

-This library provides a user facing UI for editing action maps used by the Input library.
-It uses the Input library and the Hardware library to present the user with device and app specific configuration UI.
+This library would provide a user facing UI for editing ActionMaps.
-This editor should make it possible to create (and share?) per-web-app action maps in order to enable accessibility for people using non-standard hardware.